-Our work complements KP's fixed-T GMM by providing alternative, likelihood-based methods, which are valid when either T is fixed or T = o(n), covering both of the most interesting scenarios in spatial panel data analyses.
-Furthermore, our methods do not require a transformation but KP's methods depend critically on the FOD transformation; our methods allow cross-sectional heteroskedasticity to be of an unknown form but their methods require it to be a function of a finite number of parameters; their methods allow sequential exogeneity in spatial weight matrices and some regressors but our methods allow only the endogeneity of a 'known form' (time lags of responses, control functions for endogenous spatial weights and endogenous regressors, etc.); and finally, Monte Carlo results suggest that M-estimator is more efficient than GMM estimator under strict exogeneity.
-Our work also complements those
+Our work complements KP's fixed-T GMM by providing alternative, likelihood-based methods, but our methods are also valid when T = o(n), and thereby cover both of the most interesting scenarios in spatial panel data analyses.
+Furthermore, our methods do not require a transformation but KP's methods depend critically on the FOD transformation; our methods allow cross-sectional heteroskedasticity to be of an unknown form but their methods require it to be a function of a finite number of parameters; their methods allow sequential

-3The proposed method is related to Yang (2018, 2021) and Li and Yang (2020) on a first-order DSPD model with additive fixed effects under small T, where unit-specific effects are eliminated by first-differencing.
-With the allowance of IFE and large T, the first-differencing or other transformation method is inapplicable.
+$^{^3}$ The proposed method is related to Yang (2018, 2021) and Li and Yang (2020) on a first-order DSPD model with additive fixed effects under small T, where unit-specific effects are eliminated by first-differencing.
+With the allowance of IFE and large T, the first-differencing or other transformation methods are not applicable.
 The proposed methods are in line with the modified equations of maximum likelihood of Neyman and Scott (1948, Sec.
 5), in a search of a systematic method of addressing the incidental parameters problem.
+See also Arellano and Hanh (2007) for literature on bias correction for nonlinear panel models.